AswinBarath/IMDb-web-scrapper/README.md

 </p>

+## What's Unique about this project

 - IMDb web scrapper is a project which scrapes for:
   - Top 5 Movies and exports the output in the form of csv file
   - Top 10 Directors, their entire list of movies and exports in the form of text file

-## What's Unique about this project

-- IMDb web scrapper is a python project which collects the data from IMDb website using web scrapping.
+- The python project collects the data from IMDb website using web scrapping library: beautiful soup.
 - The project also uses pure functions to achieve predictable data manipulation.
 - The python code is very clean, readable and modular which follows DRY principle (Donot Repeat Yourself).
 - The output is exported in the form of CSV and TXT files.